-The Rapporteurs respectfully suggest that, with respect to the treatment of intersex persons in the United Kingdom, the Committee includes the following measures in their recommendations to the UK Government (in line with this Committee's previous recommendations on IGM practices).
+The Rapporteurs respectfully suggest that, with respect to the treatment of intersex persons in the United Kingdom, the Committee includes the following measures in their recommendations to the UK Government (in line with this Committee's previous recommendations on IGM practices):

-Harmful practices: Intersex genital mutilation
+Intersex genital mutilation

-The Committee welcomes the proposed new Clinical Commissioning Policy and the Government Equalities Office's Call for Evidence on Variations in Sex Characteristics.
-It remains concerned, however, about the lack of implementation, and about cases of medically unnecessary and irreversible surgery and other treatment on intersex children without their informed consent, which can cause severe suffering, and the lack of redress and compensation in such cases.
+The Committee remains concerned about reports of non-urgent surgical and other medical treatment on intersex children without their informed consent, which can cause severe suffering, and the lack of redress and compensation in such cases (arts.
+2, 3, 7, 17, 24 and 26).